dineshkumar24v/JS_Project/README.md

 Since it’s a static site, no server or build step is required — just open the HTML file.

-(Optional) If uploading images or using advanced features — ensure paths in HTML/CSS/JS are correct.

 📸 Screenshots / Demo